 Director stock ownership guidelines are in place for the outside Directors of the Corporation.
 These guidelines will set a target ownership level of two times the value of the Director annual retainer fee, exclusive of committee chair fees.
 Directors will have a period of four years to attain their targeted ownership level.
 The Compensation Committee monitors compliance with this guideline, using its discretion to address non-attainment issues.
+Beginning with the annual meeting of shareholders in October, the guidelines have been revised to set the target level of ownership by Directors at three times the annual retainer.
+Directors will have a period of five years to attain the targeted ownership level.

 Outside Directors who reach the age of 71 or who retire from full-time employment may be required to retire from the Board of Directors effective as of the completion of their current term.
+Directors who retired from the Company as its CEO are eligible for nomination regardless of age.
 Retired outside Directors will be entitled to an annual retirement benefit equal to the cash portion of the total annual retainer amount last paid to the Director prior to retirement, exclusive of committee chair fees.
 Retirement benefits will be payable for a term equal to the Director's years of service or life, whichever is shorter.